Florida's Broken System · Melbourne, Florida

 FAILURE.

 Florida's incompetency-to-release pipeline has failed families across this state for decades.
-When someone is found incompetent to stand trial, the charges are dismissed — and in 74% of cases they walk out with no conditions, no medication monitoring, no supervision, and no notification to victims.
+When someone is found incompetent to stand trial, the charges are dismissed, and in the majority of cases they walk out with no conditions, no medication monitoring, no supervision, and no notification to victims.

 Never displayed publicly